May, May go away.

 The a pain I carry is unlike any pain I can describe.
 This pain is always there.
 It doesn’t nap during the day, or get safely tucked into bed at night.
 It follows me everywhere, it never leaves my side – like you should be doing.
 Only this grief-induced pain is not cuddly, nor sweet and it certainly does not make me smile, squeeze my face, or give me good-night kisses.

 My grief is almost always coupled with guilt.
 It is relentless in nature.
-I am consumed with guilt when I devote hours on end attending your warrior brothers’ wrestling matches.
+I am consumed with guilt after I devote hours on end attending your warrior brothers’ wrestling matches.
 I never got to watch you learn to walk, see you run – and I certainly will never be able to attend one of your sporting events, or participate in a parents’ night….as I proudly meet you at half-court, while donning an oversized button displaying your handsome face.
-On the other hand, I am equally consumed with guilt when I don’t attend their matches – as I feel like I am letting both them and you down.
-After all, you have made it abundantly clear that you’re hopelessly in love with them.
+Oddly enough, I’m equally consumed with guilt when I don’t attend their matches – as I feel like I am letting both them and you down.
+After all, you’ve made it abundantly clear that you’re hopelessly in love with them too.

 I still catch myself bargaining to have both worlds.
 The “inside-my-head” voice plays on loop, “If I can go pick Paxton up from daycare, and bring him to the meet – I won’t beg for the boys to win again tonight.
 Instead, I’ll just take them all for ice cream.
 (Or celery sticks if they’re cutting weight.)
-One minute, I’ll wipe the dried blood off Joshie & Juju’s faces; the next, the dried ice cream off of Paxton’s chin.
-Each of them will remain blissfully unfazed by my OCD; as they’ll be lost in a world only traversed by the spiciest of monkeys.
-Before the evening closes, I will thank my older boys a hundred times over for the myriad of ways in which they so effortlessly love my son.
-We will all head to our respective homes, and sleep soundly while when dream of of all things happy.”
+One minute, I’ll wipe the dried blood off Juju’s sweet forehead; the next, I’ll clean dried ice cream off of Paxton’s chin.
+Each of my boys will remain blissfully unfazed by my OCD; as they’ll be lost in a world only traversed by the spiciest of monkeys.
+Before the evening closes, I will thank my pseudo son, Juju, a hundred times over for the myriad of ways in which he so effortlessly loves you.
+We will all head home, and sleep soundly while when dream of of all things happy.”

-Ahh, those boys: they will never understand how they have saved my life over and over again.
+Ahh, my boys.
+My sweet and spicy boys.
+Juju will never understand how he, in particular, has saved my life over and over again.
 Alas, they’ve set out to participate in another long-awaited, well-deserved, exciting experience.
-Please give them extra special doses of bravery throughout the weekend.
+Please give them both extra special doses of bravery throughout the weekend.
 As always, watch over their vulnerable hearts…which this mixed-up, fucking world has already shattered into a million little pieces.
 When you find me in those bleachers, biting the insides of my cheek, and picking my eyebrows – climb into my lap.
-Momma’s arms will always hold you safely … right where you belong.
+Momma’s arms will wrap you tight and hold you safely … right where you belong.

 I miss you.
 I love you.
 I hope you are happy.